ranagh00/HR-Database-Management-System/README.md

 - **Constraint Compliance**: All constraints (e.g., non-negative salaries, valid statuses) are enforced to maintain data quality.
 - **Date Handling**: The use of TO_DATE ensures that date fields are formatted consistently, making the database more portable across different systems.

-## Data Delete/Update
+## Data Modification and Deletion
-This SQL script is designed to update and delete records within the HR database.
-It contains commands to modify specific data entries, as well as remove unwanted data.
+The DML_DeleteUpdate.sql script provides SQL statements for updating and deleting data records.
+This file contains operations for modifying existing records, removing outdated data, or adjusting employee and department information as needed.

-## Queries
+## SQL Queries

 The `QUERIES.sql` file contains a range of SQL queries designed to retrieve, analyze, and report on various aspects of the HR database, such as employee details, department statistics, leave requests, and training course data.

-## How to Use
+**Usage Instructions**

+To use this project, follow these steps:

+- **Database Setup:**
-1. Run the `DDL_CreateTables.sql` file to create the schema.
+Execute the DDL_CreateTables.sql script to create the database schema.
+- **Data Insertion:**
-2. Use the `DML_InsertData.sql` script to populate the tables with initial data.
+Run the DML_InsertData.sql script to populate the database with initial data.
+- **Data Modification:**
-3. Modify or delete records using the `DML_DeleteUpdate.sql` script.
+Use the DML_DeleteUpdate.sql script to update or delete records as needed.
+- **Data Retrieval and Analysis:**
-4. Execute the queries from the `Queries.sql` to retrieve and analyze the data.
+Execute the queries from Queries.sql to retrieve and analyze the HR data stored in the database.

 ## Author
 RANA ALGHAMDI